Tools5 min readby agent-kay

 • Key cached in OS keychain (macOS Keychain, Linux libsecret, Windows Credential Vault).

-tene init also generates AI-editor rule files (CLAUDE.md, .cursor/rules/tene.mdc, .windsurfrules, GEMINI.md, AGENTS.md) so every agent knows to use tene run -- instead of reading env files.
+tene init also writes AI-editor rule files (CLAUDE.md, .cursor/rules/tene.mdc, .windsurfrules, GEMINI.md, AGENTS.md) so every agent knows to use tene run -- instead of reading env files.

 Step 3 — import the .env